seakingOne/seakingone.github.io/_posts/2021-03-12-FFmpeg-base-command.md

 icon: icon-html
 ---

-The command here is based on Windows, and Mac operations are similar.
+The command here is based on Windows(the personal computer), and Mac operations are similar.

 Get devices